 Transcripts must be original documents.
 Photocopies, web printouts, scanned, emailed copies and faxes will not be accepted as official documentation.
 Transcripts may be forwarded to HRPA directly by an educational institution at the request of a member.
 However, members are responsible for ensuring that the correct surname appears on the transcript so it can be matched to their member profile.

 It takes approximately 2-4 weeks for transcripts to be assessed.
 Upon receipt of transcripts for an active member, an email confirming receipt of the transcripts is sent, and an email is sent once the assessment is complete and the member can view the results of the assessment in their online educational record.

-Individuals applying via the Alternate Route to meet the coursework requirement must apply for the Alternate Route assessment before registering to write the CKE. *Please note that in order to be eligible to write the CKE on June 6, 2015, your Alternate Route application must be submitted on or before March 31, 2015.*
+Individuals applying via the Alternate Route to meet the coursework requirement are not required to submit a Transcript Submission Form.
+Members must apply for the Alternate Route assessment before registering to write the CKE1. *Please note that in order to be eligible to write the CKE1 on November 7, 2015, your Alternate Route application must be submitted on or before July 31, 2015.*

 Original transcripts for active members can be mailed or couriered to:

 HRPA - Attention: Office of the Registrar - Transcripts

 HRPA has a Transcript Submission Policy that allows individuals to register for the CKE before submitting final grades for the required courses.
 A transcript with the courses completed to date must be submitted at the time of registration, however final grades for courses still in progress can be submitted by the transcript deadline date of October 2, 2015..
 For more information view HRPA's Transcript Policy and Form (PDF).

 Registration deadlines fall approximately eight weeks prior to the exam date.
 Applicants are responsible for knowing the registration deadlines.
 Applicants may register for the CKE1 online only.